Tips for hiking in winter

 • Be realistic in terms of the length of your hike, as there are fewer daylight hours.

-• Let someone know where you’re going and bring a phone, a powerbank and a map.
+• Let someone know where you’re going.

 Leave a Reply